 Special guests include Google co-founder Sergey Brin, as well as Belgian’s former Prime Minister Guy Verhofstadt and European Parliament members Miapetra Kumpula-Natri and Eva Kaili.

-Music artists Akon (Akon Lighting Africa) and Matt Sorum (ArBit/Guns’N’Roses) will also be in attendance with a number of the brightest minds from across the blockchain, finance and and academic realms.
+Music artists Akon (Akon Lighting Africa) and Matt Sorum (ArBit/Guns’N’Roses) will also be in attendance with a number of the brightest minds from across the blockchain, finance and academic realms.

 Along with Bill Tai, Bitfury’s Valery Vavilov and George Kikvadze, as well as Forbes reporter Michael Del Castillo will be moderating the event.